#

-Harpy is a haplotagging data processing pipeline for Linux-based systems.
+Harpy is a haplotagging data processing pipeline for Linux-based systems-- at least it was prior to the release of version 2.
+Now, it can process linked-read data from haplotagging, TELLseq, stLFR, and even regular non-linked WGS data.
 It uses all the magic of Snakemake under the hood to handle the worklfow decision-making, but as a user, you just interact with it like a normal command-line program.
-Harpy uses both well known and niche programs to take raw haplotagging sequences and process them to become called SNP genotypes (or haplotypes) or large structural variants (inversions, deletions, duplications).
+Harpy employs both well known and niche programs to take raw linked-read sequences and process them to become called SNP genotypes (or haplotypes) or large structural variants (inversions, deletions, duplications).
 Most of the settings are pre-configured and the settings you can modify are done at the command line.
+Some parts of this documentation will refer to haplotagging specifically as we either forgot to update parts of the documentation or require you (the user) to do a data conversion for some parts of Harpy to work with non-haplotagging linked-read data.
+As always, feel free to drop an Issue or open a Discussion on GitHub.

 Usage: harpy COMMAND [ARGS]...

-An automated workflow for haplotagging linked-read data to go from raw
+An automated workflow for linked-read data to go

-data to genotypes (or phased haplotypes).
-Batteries included.
+from raw data to genotypes (or phased haplotypes).
+Batteries

 demultiplex >> qc >> align >> snp >> impute >> phase >> sv